- Many high-profile cases have ended up with no charges against officers

 Supporters said that Liang, a Chinese-American, was singled out for prosecution.

 Eric Courtney Harris

-The 44-year-old man was shot in Tulsa, Oklahoma, by Robert Bates, a volunteer reserve sheriff deputy for the county sheriff's office in April 2015.
-Officers were conducting a sting operation to try to catch Harris illegally selling a gun and had pursed, then tackled him when Bates fired his pistol into Harris' back.
+The 44-year-old man was shot in Tulsa, Oklahoma, by Robert Bates, a volunteer reserve sheriff's deputy for the county sheriff's office in April 2015.
+Officers were conducting a sting operation to try to catch Harris illegally selling a gun and had pursued, then tackled him when Bates fired his pistol into Harris' back.
 Bates, 74, said he had meant to use his Taser, not his revolver.

-The 43-year-old man died after being tackled to the ground and being held in a chokehold by New York City police officers for allegedly selling cigarettes illegally.
-Garner, who has asthma, said, "I can't breathe," as the incident was captured on cellphone video and died later that day on July 17, 2014.
+The 43-year-old man died after being tackled to the ground and held in a chokehold by New York City police officers on July 17, 2014, for allegedly selling cigarettes illegally.
+Garner, who has asthma, said, "I can't breathe," as the incident was captured on cell-phone video and died later that day.

 Outcome: Grand jury decided not to indict Officer Daniel Pantaleo.
 The city settled with Garner's estate for $5.9 million.

-The unarmed 18-year-old is fatally shot after a struggle with a police officer in Ferguson, Missouri, on August 9, 2014.
+The unarmed 18-year-old was fatally shot after a struggle with a police officer in Ferguson, Missouri, on August 9, 2014.
 Documents show that Officer Darren Wilson fired his gun 12 times.